1.1. The name of this organization shall be the Minnesota Association of Rehabilitation Providers (MARP), hereinafter referred to as MARP.

 6.3.1.
 The Nominations and Elections Committee shall consist of the Board of Directors.

 6.3.3.
-The committee shall conduct the annual election of Directors and Officers by written or electronic ballot.
-Results will be announced in the next Magazine publication and/or through electronic methods.
+The committee shall conduct the annual election of Directors by written or electronic ballot.
+Results will be announced on the MARP website and/or through electronic methods.

 ARTICLE VII